vasblock/document/oauth/oauth_en.md

 | errorCode | Error code, if success is true, it can not be returned.      |
 | errorMsg  | Error message, if success is true, it can't be returned.     |

+It is recommended that the authorized payer check the txid, the payment address, the payment amount, and the order number.

 ## Current price inquiry